Before you begin

 -amd(if the project has been specified with

--pl) to build simultaneously the parent dependencies of a specific artifact located in a project.
+-pl) builds simultaneously the parent dependencies of a specific artifact located in a project.

 to generate the sub-child Job named jobsubchild_feature950 with a 0.1 version as well as the Jobs that depend on this one, jobchild_feature950_0.1) and jobparent_feature950).